Best of the West (action figures): The "Best of the West" series

 Commencing in 1967, Marx made a bold move to greatly expand its western action figure line-up.
 At the same time, the Best of the West began to appear for the first time in television ads as the official name of the toy line-up.

 Other figures added to the line-up in 1967 included more horses, other animals, and the West children.
 The family members included two girls, Josie and Janice, as well as two boys, Jay and Jamie.
-They had a chestnut or palomino "Poncho" pony, a wild buffalo, and two dogs Flick, a German shepherd and Flack, an English setter.
+They had a chestnut or palomino "Pancho" pony, a wild buffalo, and two dogs Flick, a German shepherd and Flack, an English setter.

 The West family collection also included other accessories, such as a buckboard, covered or surrey wagon with horses that were fully rigged as well as a homestead for the West family.
 The homestead, made of cardboard, was known as "Circle X Ranch", named for the trademark logo of Marx Toys.
 Horses in the collection included palomino, black, bay, and chestnut color variations of Thunderbolt.
 Other horses included Buckskin and Comanche.
 Buckskin (despite its name) was available in brown or palomino, each with fixed legs and a neck and head complete with full articulation.